David Pizzoni Elfving

-David Pizzoni Elfving (born 26 November 1985) is a Swedish bandy player who plays for Hammarby IF and the Swedish national team as a midfielder.
+David Pizzoni Elfving (born 26 November 1985) is a Swedish bandy player who plays for Hammarby IF and the Sweden national team as a midfielder.

 Career

 Club career

 Pizzoni Elfving is a youth product of Gustavsbergs IF.
 He represented Berget BK and Sandvikens AIK, before joining and Hammarby IF in 2007.

 He won the Swedish championship with Hammarby IF in 2010 and 2013.

 International career

 Pizzoni Elfving won the 2017 World Championship with Sweden.